Irreducible complexity: Intelligent design

-He first used the term "irreducible complexity" in his 1996 book Darwin's Black Box, to refer to certain complex biochemical cellular systems.
+Behe first published the term "irreducible complexity" in his 1996 book Darwin's Black Box, where he set out his ideas about theoretical properties of some complex biochemical cellular systems, now including the bacterial flagellum.
 He posits that evolutionary mechanisms cannot explain the development of such "irreducibly complex" systems.
-Notably, Behe credits philosopher William Paley for the original concept (alone among the predecessors) and suggests that his application of the concept to biological systems is entirely original.
+Notably, Behe credits philosopher William Paley for the original concept (alone among the predecessors).

 Intelligent design advocates argue that irreducibly complex systems must have been deliberately engineered by some form of intelligence.

-In 2001, Michael Behe wrote: "[T]here is an asymmetry between my current definition of irreducible complexity and the task facing natural selection.
+In 2001, Behe wrote: "[T]here is an asymmetry between my current definition of irreducible complexity and the task facing natural selection.
 I hope to repair this defect in future work."
 Behe specifically explained that the "current definition puts the focus on removing a part from an already functioning system", but the "difficult task facing Darwinian evolution, however, would not be to remove parts from sophisticated pre-existing systems; it would be to bring together components to make a new system in the first place".
 In the 2005 Kitzmiller v.
 Dover Area School District trial, Behe testified under oath that he "did not judge [the asymmetry] serious enough to [have revised the book] yet."

 Behe additionally testified that the presence of irreducible complexity in organisms would not rule out the involvement of evolutionary mechanisms in the development of organic life.
 He further testified that he knew of no earlier "peer reviewed articles in scientific journals discussing the intelligent design of the blood clotting cascade," but that there were "probably a large number of peer reviewed articles in science journals that demonstrate that the blood clotting system is indeed a purposeful arrangement of parts of great complexity and sophistication."
 (The judge ruled that "intelligent design is not science and is essentially religious in nature".)

-According to the theory of evolution, genetic variations occur without specific design or intent.
-The environment "selects" the variants that have the highest fitness, which are then passed on to the next generation of organisms.
+The scientific theory of evolution incorporates evidence that genetic variations occur, but makes no assumptions of purposeful design or intent.
+The environment "selects" the variants which have the highest fitness for conditions at the time, and these heritable variations are then passed on to the next generation of organisms.
 Change occurs by the gradual operation of natural forces over time, perhaps slowly, perhaps more quickly (see punctuated equilibrium).
 This process is able to adapt complex structures from simpler beginnings, or convert complex structures from one function to another (see spandrel).
 Most intelligent design advocates accept that evolution occurs through mutation and natural selection at the "micro level", such as changing the relative frequency of various beak lengths in finches, but assert that it cannot account for irreducible complexity, because none of the parts of an irreducible system would be functional or advantageous until the entire system is in place.